Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

-Unfortunately, Problem \eqref{eqn:bandeira} is not equivalent to \eqref{prob:orthogonallyconstrained} and the proof techniques in the aforementioned works do not extend to our case.
-There are two key differences in the objective function of \eqref{eqn:bandeira}.
-Compared to \eqref{prob:orthogonallyconstrained}, Problem \eqref{eqn:bandeira} involves the \emph{inner}-products between columns of \emph{different} semi-orthogonal matrices $\bm{U}_i$, $\bm{U}_{i'}$ for $i\neq i'$.
-On the other hand, the objective in \eqref{prob:orthogonallyconstrained} depends on \emph{outer}-products between columns of the \emph{same} matrix $\bm{U}$.
-In particular, we can restore feasibility for each matrix $\bm{U}_i$, $i=1,\dots,k$ in \eqref{eqn:bandeira} separately, while the columns of $\bm{U}$ in \eqref{prob:orthogonallyconstrained} need to be considered together. {\blue In particular, heterogeneous PCA is a special case of \eqref{prob:orthogonallyconstrained} but cannot be cast as a problem of the form \eqref{eqn:bandeira}.}
+Unfortunately, Problem \eqref{eqn:bandeira} is not equivalent to \eqref{prob:orthogonallyconstrained}.
+In particular, heterogeneous PCA is a special case of our Problem \eqref{prob:orthogonallyconstrained} but cannot be cast in the form \eqref{eqn:bandeira}.
+There are two key differences in the objective function of \eqref{eqn:bandeira}: it involves the \emph{inner} products between columns of \emph{different} semi-orthogonal matrices $\bm{U}_i$, $\bm{U}_{i'}$ for $i\neq i'$.
+On the other hand, the objective in \eqref{prob:orthogonallyconstrained} depends on \emph{outer} products between columns of the \emph{same} matrix $\bm{U}$.
+In particular, \citet{bandeira2016approximating} can restore feasibility for each $\bm{U}_i$, $i=1,\dots,k$ in \eqref{eqn:bandeira} separately, while the columns of $\bm{U}$ in \eqref{prob:orthogonallyconstrained} need to be orthogonalized together. {Finally, \citet{bandeira2016approximating}'s proof technique involves taking a singular value decomposition of a random matrix and arguing that the singular vectors are distributed according to the Haar measure and independent of the singular values.
+Unfortunately, our setting \eqref{prob:orthogonallyconstrained} is more general than \eqref{eqn:bandeira}, and the singular vectors in the random matrices studied here are not distributed according to the Haar measure.}